wn-doolittle/caliper-spec/caliper.md

 <a name="mediaProfile" />

 ### 3.3.7 Media Profile
 The Caliper Media Profile models interactions between learners and rich content such as audio, images and video.
-Implementors can leverage a number of media-related entities including [AudioObject](#audioObject), [ImageObject](#audioObject) and [VideoObject](#videoObject), each subclassed from a generic [MediaObject](#mediaObject).
+Implementors can leverage a number of media-related entities including [AudioObject](#audioObject), [ImageObject](#audioObject) and [VideoObject](#videoObject), each subtyped from a generic [MediaObject](#mediaObject).
 A [MediaLocation](#mediaLocation) entity is also provided in order to represent the current location in an audio or video stream.

 #### Supported events
 [MediaEvent](#mediaEvent), [NavigationEvent](#navigationEvent), [ViewEvent](#viewEvent)